nchain-innovation/chain-gang/docs/Development.md

 Maturin User Guide [here](https://www.maturin.rs/)

-* `maturin publish --interpreter -r https://test.pypi.org/legacy/`
-maturin failed
-Caused by: Failed to get registry https://test.pypi.org/legacy/ in .pypirc.
-Note: Your index didn't start with http:// or https://, which is required for non-pypirc indices.

-tried
-`pip install --index-url https://test.pypi.org/simple/ --upgrade pip` still failed

-Tried disabling WARP, still failed

 ## Maturin-Action
 https://github.com/PyO3/maturin-action

-GitHub Action to install and run a custom maturin command with built in support for cross compilation
+GitHub Action to install and run a custom maturin command with built in support for cross compilation.
+Used to publish the `tx-engine` on `PyPi`.

 # Python VENV